API¶

 - outMDF

-cut MDF file. start and stop limits are absolute values or values relative to the first timestamp depending on the whence argument.
+MDF.startandstopare absolute values or values relative to the first timestamp depending on thewhenceargument.- Parameters:

-start time, default None.
-If None then the start of measurement is used
+Start time; default is None.
+If None, the start of the measurement is used.

-stop time, default None.
-If None then the end of measurement is used
+Stop time; default is None.
+If None, the end of the measurement is used.

 0 : absolute